Bispokkjsz/Bispokkjsz/README.md

-Hi My name is André Bispo
+Hi!
+I'm André Bispo

-  Systems Development Student at Senai
+  Systems Development Student at SENAI

 🐍 Learning Python & programming fundamentals

 ☁️ Interested in Backend, Cloud & DevOps

-🚀 Building, learning and improving every day
+🎯 Building my path in software development.

 🌍  I'm based in São Paulo, Brasil

 🧠  I'm learning how to start a career in Dev.

-🤝  I am open to collaborating on partnerships and projects.
+🤝 Open to learning, collaborating and working on projects.